kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * `--csl=CSLFILE` : define a citation style sheet e.g. ieee.csl
 * `--bibliography=BIBFILE` : look for citations from a bibliography

-`pandoc` will find the appropriate citation from a .bib file and add it to your Bibliography according to the style sheet you specify.
+Pandoc will find the appropriate citation from a .bib file and add it to your Bibliography according to the style sheet you specify.
 It works great and I've had no issues with it so far.

 Also, I've found the following filters useful.